What is SEO Marketing and How It Works

 Search Engine Optimization has changed drastically in our 25 years of experience.
 However, our general process for optimizing websites has remained stable and is able to achieve lasting results for clients.

 Digital marketing is a huge term that encompasses a lot of activities.
 Often people are mistaken that SEO and digital marketing are the same.
 The quickest answer to that question is no, they are not.
 Digital marketing is just marketing using digital tools which is where SEO falls under.
+Check out this post to learn more about SEO vs PPC.

 SEO involves multiple strategies for improving on-page and off-page performance including optimizing on-page content, page speed, core web vitals (CWV) and the user experience (UX).
 Digital Marketing is more about capitalizing on available media platforms to support your website including posting videos, blog articles, social media, and online paid advertising.